How to choose your photographer on Koh Samui?

 - Style of photo processing.
 The presence of all kinds of treatments can show that the photographer is still "looking for himself" or just experimenting.
 At this stage it's common to overdo with editing presets, sharpness and saturation levels what makes pictures look dated and unnatural at best.
 Although you might prefer a certain style of professional editing, e.g. natural and airy or dramatic and film-like.

 - Be sure to check out the gallery or blog of photographer.
 Most likely you will be able to find there full shooting.
+For example here is you can see examples of full my wedding photographer galleries.
 After all, even novice can produce one great photo from 5-hours shooting.
 But only experienced photographers are able to maintain high level of quality throughout entire shooting.

 Stage 2.
 Reviews about the photographer